Specific clinical concerns of travellers with special needs and specific clinical contexts, applying the principles from Travel Medicine 1.

 insect-borne disease, including the epidemiology and prevention of:

 - Yellow fever

-- Have core knowledge of the travel hazards associated blood and body fluid exposure
+- Have core knowledge of the travel hazards associated with blood and body fluid exposure

 - Have core knowledge of the management of the returning traveller, including post-travel screening and managing the ill returning traveller